Aluminium-ion battery

 Aluminium-ion batteries (AIB) are a class of rechargeable battery in which aluminium ions serve as charge carriers.
 Aluminium can exchange three electrons per ion.
 This means that insertion of one Al^{3+} is equivalent to three Li^{+} ions.
 Thus, since the ionic radii of Al^{3+} (0.54 Å) and Li^{+} (0.76 Å) are similar, significantly higher numbers of electrons and Al^{3+} ions can be accepted by cathodes with little damage.
 Al has 50 times (23.5 megawatt-hours m^{-3)} the energy density of Li-ion batteries and is even higher than coal.

 The trivalent charge carrier, Al^{3+} is both the advantage and disadvantage of this battery.
 While transferring 3 units of charge by one ion significantly increases the energy storage capacity, the electrostatic intercalation of the electrodes with a trivalent cation is too strong for well-defined electrochemical behaviour.
 Theoretically, the gravimetric capacity of Al-ion batteries is 2980 mAh/g while its volumetric capacity would be 8046 mAh/ml for the dissolution of Al to Al^{3+}.
 In reality, however, the redox reaction is more complicated and involves other reactants such as AlCl_{4}^{−}.
 When this is taken into account, theoretical gravimetric capacity becomes 67 mAh/g.

 Rechargeable aluminium-based batteries offer the possibilities of low cost and low flammability, together with high capacity.
 The inertness and ease of handling of aluminium in an ambient environment offer safety improvements compared with Li-ion batteries.
 Al-ion batteries can be smaller and may also have more charge-discharge cycles.
 Thus, Al-ion batteries have the potential to replace Li-ion batteries.

+History

+Aluminum electrodes date back to the 1850s, appearing as a cathode in an 1855 Zn(Hg)/H2SO4/Al battery and an anode in an 1857 nitric acid cell (Al/HNO3/C).
+These early designs were non-rechargeable.
+First rechargeable aluminum battery appeared in 1972, when a system using molten salt was developed.
+The high working temperature made this cell impractical, and researchers subsequently focused on room-temperature ionic liquid electrolytes.
+In 2011, Jayaprakash et al. produced a working secondary cell using a vanadium pentoxide cathode and a chloride-based electrolyte.
+Although the prototype failed after 20 cycles, it established the electrolyte chemistry used in later work, including the stable Al/graphite battery developed by Lin et al. in 2015.